 Pros And Cons For Self-Employed Persons To Make Voluntary Contributions (VC) To All Your CPF Accounts

 Self-employed individuals with a net trade income above $6,000 a year must make mandatory CPF contributions into their Medisave Account (MA).
-Although contributions into their MA is compulsory, there is also an option to make Voluntary Contributions (VC) into all three CPF accounts – Ordinary Account (OA), Special Account (SA) and Medisave Account (MA) – instead of just the MA.
-However, you can’t make Voluntary Contributions to your OA only.
+Although contributions into your MA is compulsory, there’s no requirement to top-up your Ordinary Account (OA) or Special Account (SA) and Retirement Account (RA).

 CPF Voluntary Contributions follow the same allocated ratios as employed CPF members.